 Remote video inspections are part of the new normal.
-Regulatory bodies and inspection entities can both benefit from this regulatory enforcement innovation in the process of reopening the EU economy after lockdown ends.
-But is it really going to work that way?
+Regulatory bodies and inspection entities both benefit from this regulatory inspection innovation in reopening the EU economy after the lockdown ends.
+But is it going to work that way?
 Not if government agencies ignore the constraints and risks of performing inspections remotely.
-The key to success of remote inspection programs is to ensure the process flow has good communication between regulatory bodies and inspection entities.
+The key to the success of remote inspection programs is to ensure the process flow has good communication between regulatory bodies and inspection entities.

 Technology proved to be a great ally to regulators during the global pandemic.
-The digital adoption of inspection management solutions helped regulators to stay efficient even during the lockdowns.
-The digitally advanced government agencies achieved this by introducing remote inspections in their regulatory policies, and more specifically – video inspections.
+The digital adoption of inspection management solutions helped regulators stay efficient even during the lockdowns.
+The digitally advanced government agencies achieved this by introducing remote inspections in their regulatory policies and, more specifically – video inspections.

-The remote video inspection programs can be applied to various sectors – construction inspections, work safety inspections, social care facilities inspections, food safety inspections, fire prevention inspections etc. These sectors benefit from this innovation by saving time in travelled distance and optimizing costs of inspections.
-On the other hand, the inspection entities are benefiting from a speedy processing of inspections and resolving issues that need fast resolution.
-For instance, food facilities like restaurants can benefit from fast reopening after lockdown ends; construction project can benefit from more flexibility in the construction schedule; social care institutions can comply with the social distance rules easier when inspections are performed remotely, etc. Long story short, it’s a win-win game when we talk about remote video inspections.
+Canalix can apply remote inspection and self-inspection programs to various inspection fields – construction, work safety, social care facilities, food safety, fire prevention, etc. These sectors benefit from this innovation by saving time in the travelled distance and optimising costs of inspections.
+On the other hand, the inspection entities benefit from speedy processing of inspections and resolving issues that need fast resolution.
+For instance, food facilities like restaurants benefited from swift reopening after lockdowns ended; construction projects can benefit from more flexibility in the construction schedule; social care institutions managed to comply with the social distance rules easier when inspections were performed remotely, etc. Long story short, it’s a win-win game when we talk about remote video inspections.

-How to prepare for implementing remote video inspections process?
+How to prepare for implementing remote and self-inspections software?

-Remote video inspections can be conducted by the rules of regular inspections.
-It means that actions such as inspection scheduling, filling inspection checklists and managing documentation can mirror the regular inspection process.
-Conducting remote inspections may sound too liberal for conservative organisations like government agencies.
-That’s why sticking to the regular inspection model as tightly as possible is recommended for the purpose of acceptance.
-But it doesn’t mean that the process doesn’t need its own guidelines.
-A big pie of the changes that covid-19 brought are here to stay and the same is expected for remote inspections.
-That’s why they should not be looked as something temporary that doesn’t need policies and new rules.
-Remote video inspections policies and rules should be a talking point before their introduction.
+The rules of standard inspections can be applied to remote inspections or self-inspection plans.
+It means that inspection scheduling, filling inspection checklists and managing documentation can mirror the regular inspection process.
+Conducting remote regulatory reviews may sound too liberal for conservative organisations like government agencies.
+That’s why sticking to the standard inspection model as tightly as possible is recommended for acceptance.
+But it doesn’t mean that the process doesn’t need its guidelines.
+A big part of the changes that covid-19 brought are here to stay, and the same is expected for remote inspections and self-inspection plans.
+That’s why they should not be looked at as something temporary that doesn’t need policies and new rules.
+Remote and self-inspections policies and rules should be considered as ever-evolving procedures now.

 Rules and policies for remote video inspections